 - Gestalt Intelligence: the society is attempting to forge a Group Mind, where there are many bodies but only one mentality.
 Current lines of research are trying to develop a brain-computer interface compatible with the local InterPlaNet and with radio-telepathy.
 We are Nestor.

-- Thelema: also known as A∴A∴, Άστρον Αργυρόν (Astron Argon) and Good Ole 451.
+- Thelema: also known as A∴A∴, Άστρον Αργυρόν (Astron Argon) and Good Ol' 451.
 The society is into psionics and mysticism in a big way.
 Disturbingly their magick actually seems to work.
 Their emblem is an odd six-pointed star called a "unicursal hexagram".

 - Wierden: also known as the Well of Forever.
 A society inspired by an old TV show called "Babylon 5" to make themselves into B5 style "Technomages" (using science to give the appearance of wizardry).
 They have gotten rather good at it.
 Their skill with flashy special effects and showmanship is only second to their aptitude at computer hacking, electronic surveillance, microelectronics, advanced technology, exotic weapons, covert operations, disguise, and martial arts.
 Don't mess with them.

-- And Many More
+- And Many More.
+Use Your Imagination

 Assorted Small Habitat Modules